MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     PFV:P3PL:arrive ASC wife:A1SG
     'My wife and her family/friends/associates arrived', or more simply, 'My wife and others arrived'

-Notably, this particle is transparently related to the plural forms of the personal pronouns.
+This particle is also transparently related to the plural forms of the personal pronouns.

 #### A.B.C.
 The polar question particle _???_ (?)

 The particle _???_ (?) is used to form polar questions.
-It also functions as a complementizer for embedded _polar_ (?) questions, allowing them to be used as arguments of a verb.

-    ??? ?????????           ??? ?????        ???    ???
+    ??? ?????        ???    ???
-    Q   PROG:P3SG:know:A2PL Q   P3PL:COP.HUM LOC(?) here
+    Q   P3PL:COP.HUM LOC(?) here
-    'Do you know whether or not they're here?'
+    'Are they here?'

     ???   ???,  ?????           ??? ?????        ?????????           ??? ?????           ??? ?????
     after storm PFV:P3SG:return LOC village:A3SG SBJV:P3SG:know:A3SG Q   P3PL:be.safe(?)
 PL  family.member:A3SG